 - Do not approach any wildlife if they are close by, especially for selfies.

 - On the contrary, Do watch quietly from your car and enjoy photographing animals in their natural habitat.

-Hiking Yellowstone trails in October will quite literally be a breath of fresh air.
+Hiking the popular Yellowstone trails in October is quite literally a breath of fresh air.

-Trails will be unbearably busy in Summer months but in Fall you can expect far fewer tourists to be stomping the paths with you.
+Trails are unbearably busy in the summer months but in fall you can expect far fewer tourists to be stomping the paths with you.

-Mount Washburn is the quintessential hike at Yellowstone and if you get a clear day we suggest you hit the trail in case bad weather closes in during your visit in October.
+Mount Washburn is the quintessential hike at Yellowstone and it is one of the best hikes in the USA.
+If you get a clear day we suggest you hit the trail in case bad weather closes in during your visit to Yellowstone in October.

 There are a ton of other hikes you can choose between but be sure to check the current backcountry situation report for updates on trail closures and safety.

 Even on a clear day, it will be cold in the morning so you will need to wrap up well with layers and take plenty of water and snacks.

 Do not forget your bear spray if you intend to hike into backcountry and take everything back out of the wilderness with you.